 Chances are, if you were to look back at your journey towards that achievement, you would realize that at the heart of your motivation was having a specific Purpose.
 This is the most important driving factor allowing you to be motivated to work hard, or to find for solutions and ways to achieving your ultimate desire.

-It’s important to have a purpose or objective because once you have that meaningful objective, it creates a force that either pushes you forward or pulls you towards it.
+It’s important to have a purpose or objective, because once you have that meaningful objective, it creates a force that either pushes you forward or pulls you towards it.
 This push and pull is the basic driving force behind every type of motivation.
-It can be broken down into two types: Intrinsic and Extrinsic Motivation.
-Understanding these two types of motivation in more depth will give you greater control over your self-motivation.
+Motivation can be broken down into two types: Intrinsic and Extrinsic Motivation.
+Understanding these two types of motivation will give you greater control over your self-motivation.

 What is Extrinsic Motivation?

 Let’s take a look at Extrinsic Motivation first.
 This occurs when we’re motivated to perform a behavior or engage in an activity to earn a reward or avoid punishment.
-Examples of this sort of motivation include studying because you want some form of approval from your parents, or cleaning your room to avoid being reprimanded by your parents.
+Examples of this sort of motivation include working overtime on a project because you want some form of approval from your boss, or arriving to work on time to avoid being reprimanded by your boss.
 An extrinsic motivator could also be competing in a contest to win a cash prize or award.